asato-oi/how-to-use-markdown/README.md

     > This is a note

     > **Warning**
-    > This is a warnin
+    > This is a warning
 ### 結果
 > **Note**
 > This is a note

 > **Warning**
-> This is a warnin
+> This is a warning
 ***
 <br><br>